1

 DO NOT TRY TO OPEN IT WITH AN ADJUSTABLE WRENCH.

-Seal Kit Info:
+Seal Kit Information

 - Clamping Small Shafts